The Ohio IPV Collaborative is excited to offer county children services agencies trainings based on the national Safe and Together Model.

-Core Training: The Core Training introduces concepts for developing and maintaining a domestic violence informed child welfare system.
-The Core Training has been designed for agency administrators, supervisors, caseworkers, and select community partners and can be offered for new employees to meet their domestic violence training requirements, as booster trainings for counties with high turnover, and as refresher trainings for veteran staff.
+The CORE Training introduces concepts for developing and maintaining a domestic violence informed child welfare system.
+The core training has been designed for agency administrators, supervisors, caseworkers, and select community partners and can be offered for new employees to meet their domestic violence training requirements, as booster trainings for counties with high turnover, and as refresher trainings for veteran staff.

-Supervisor Days 1-2: This 2-day training for administrators and supervisors focuses on supervisory skills such as “pivoting,” coaching, and assessment of workers’ strengths and needs in domestic violence case practice.
+Supervisor Training: This 2-day training for administrators and supervisors focuses on supervisory skills such as “pivoting,” coaching, and assessment of workers’ strengths and needs in domestic violence case practice.